ARMmbed/mbed-os-example-mbed-crypto/README.md

 ![](./resources/official_armmbed_example_badge.png)
-# Running Mbed Crypto examples on Mbed OS
+# Running PSA Crypto examples on Mbed OS
 This repository contains an example demonstrating the compilation and use of PSA Crypto on Mbed OS.

 ## Prerequisites